Achieved status: Feudalism in Latin America

 Bolivia used to have newspaper advertisements that claimed to have land, animals and peasants for sale.
 The peasants were not necessarily slaves but placed in their social class and required to work because they were bound to the land on which they lived and that they farmed.
 That sort of social interaction is based mainly on the people's strong belief of tradition and to uphold the actions of the past.
 In 1971, Ernesto Laclau addressed the argument of Latin America was feudalist or capitalist.
 He determined that the social system was very different from the capitalist system in Europe and the United States and so Latin America would be more closely related to having a feudalist approach to social interaction.

 Caste system

 The formation of a hierarchy differs from the polarities of both given and achieved status.
 In caste systems, ascription is the overpowering basis for status.
-Traditional society in South Asia and other parts of the world such as Egypt, India, and Japan were composed of castes.
+Traditional society in South Asia and other parts of the world such as Egypt, India, Bali, Tibet, and Japan were composed of castes.
 Each group was limited to certain occupations.
 Low-paying occupations such as collecting garbage were reserved for one caste, whose members were excluded from holding any other occupation.
-Correspondingly, highly-skilled occupations, such as being a priest or a goldsmith, were reserved for another caste.
+Correspondingly, highly skilled occupations, such as being a priest or a goldsmith, were reserved for another caste.

 However, some people managed through talent and luck to rise above their given caste.
 For example, great aptitude as a soldier was often a way to reach a higher status.